-- Through the continued interrogation and subsequent refinement of our curriculum (in line with the National Curriculum), demonstrating a clear progression and linkage of knowledge and skills, ensure all children have the best chance for long-term success. - Through the continued development of manageable feedback systems and the consistent use of policy, enable strong progress and outcomes. - To provide an enabling environment for teachers where they feel they are constantly developing as practitioners. - To provide further opportunities for pupils to learn and be active via in and after school activities. - To maintain the effective teaching of phonics throughout the school. - To ensure the effective delivery of the R.E. entitlement for all our pupils. - To improve standards in mathematics at the end of Key Stage 2 (SA). - To ensure the attainment and progress in mathematics of all groups is broadly in line with NA across the primary phase. - · To improve reading comprehension abilities. - To improve standards in reading at the end of Key Stage 2. - Improve outcomes for all through a rigorous child/teacher paired target setting process for writing. - For teachers to use assessment to inform planning for lessons and working with groups and individuals, in order that filling gaps can improve outcomes for all and in particular the most vulnerable (PPG/LAC). - To continue to raise productivity and presentation expectations and writing standards across the school in wider areas in order that pupils' work across the curriculum is good quality and impactful. - To engage and challenge children through motivating and interesting lesson sequences, culminating in the againing of sufficient durable knowledge and skills for future learning. - Ensure teachers can demonstrate a deep understanding of the breadth of subjects they teach across the curriculum and plan effectively for this. - To develop the quality of provision for MA pupils. - To raise standards achieved in humanities and science across the school. - To raise the profile of the arts.
+- Through the continued interrogation and subsequent refinement of our curriculum (in -line with the National Curriculum) demonstrating a clear progression and linkage of knowledge and skills, ensure all children have the best chance for long-term success for all pupils. - Through the continued development of manageable feedback systems and the consistent use of policy, enable strong progress and outcomes. - · To provide an enabling environment for teachers where they feel they are constantly developing as practitioners. - To provide further opportunities for pupils to learn and be active via in and after school activities. - To ensure the effective teaching of phonics throughout the school. - To ensure that the effective assessment allowing for at least expected progress in RE for all our pupils. - To improve standards in mathematics at the end of Key Stage 2 (SA). - .
+To ensure the attainment and progress in mathematics of all groups is broadly in line with NA across the primary phase. - To improve reading comprehension abilities. - To improve standards in reading at the end of Key Stage 2. - Improve outcomes for all through a rigorous child/teacher paired target setting process for writing. - For teachers to use assessment to inform planning for lessons and working with groups and individuals, in order that filling gaps can improve outcomes for all and in particular the most vulnerable.
+(PPG/LAC). - To continue to raise productivity and presentation expectations and writing standards across the school in wider areas in order that pupils' work across the curriculum is good quality and impactful. - To engage and challenge children through motivating and interesting lesson sequences, culminating in the gaining of sufficient durable knowledge and skills for future learning. - Ensure teachers can demonstrate a deep understanding of the breadth of subjects they teach across the curriculum and plan effectively for these. - To develop the quality provision for MA Pupils. - To raise standards achieved in humanities & science across the school. - To raise the profile of the arts.